danielurra/javascript/README.md

 To the server, JavaScript code is merely text, just like HTML.
 To the web browser, however, this text has special meaning <br>
 that can be interpreted differently, JavaScript has become one of the pillars of the Web.<br>
 You can write **client-side** programs to be executed in the web browser, JavaScript is useful because it’s deeply integrated with the browser.<br>
-Modern browsers support core JavaScript, **DOM** manipulation, the XmlHttpRequest object (used to make Ajax requests), and basic CSS. <br>
-In sum, modern browsers are capable of making the most of today’s dynamic Web technologies. <br>
-It’s useful because it enables the developer to manipulate the contents of a web page after it has loaded, making it possible<br>
- to provide users with instant feedback when they make a change in a form.<br>
-Loading resources on demand for performance reasons, or building full-blown user interfaces that resemble desktop applications.<br>
 JavaScript uses what’s referred to as an `event-driven` model of execution.
 When you embed JavaScript code in a web page, <br>
 it isn’t run until the event it’s associated with is triggered.<br>
 The browser integration allows programmers to manipulate various aspects of the browser behavior, as well as objects included on the page.<br>